Analyzing the Differentially Private Theil-Sen Estimator for Simple Linear Regression

-The first three bounds in the table correspond to the non-private algorithms.
-We see that Theil-Sen nearly recovers the accuracy of OLS, up to a factor of $\sqrt{\pi/3}$.
-Theil-Sen Half, on the other hand, is a factor of $\sqrt{2}$ worse than Theil-Sen. The bounds for \texttt{DPSuffStats}, \texttt{DPTheilSen}, and \texttt{DPTheilSenHalf} have the same constant factors for the highest order term as OLS, Theil-Sen and Theil-Sen Half, respectively, but they include lower order terms corresponding to the noise due to privacy.
+Table~\ref{tab:comparison-endpoints} shows the \texttt{DPWideTS} convergence bound for this special setting, along with \removeforsubmission{In order to provide intuition for this result, w} convergence bounds for the non-private algorithms OLS and Theil-Sen and the private algorithms \texttt{DPSuffStats} and \texttt{DPOLSExp}~\citep{alabi2022algorithmic} (these were described briefly in Section~\ref{sec:linreg}), all under the same assumptions.

-These bounds confirm some experimental findings of Alabi et al.~\cite{AMSSV20} with respect to the differences between \texttt{DPSuffStats} and \texttt{DPTheilSen} and hyperparameter selection.
-First, the bounds show that the \texttt{DPTheilSen} variants have a logarithmic dependence on the range $R$ of the output $\tilde{\beta}$, while \texttt{DPSuffStats} has a quadratic dependence on the range $r_u$ for the input data, and a linear dependence on $|\beta|$.
-Second, they confirm that by using $k \approx 10$ matchings in \texttt{DPTheilSenkHalf}, we can gain computational efficiency without losing too much utility, although the partitioning step hinders us from recovering the full utility of \texttt{DPTheilSen}.
+The first two bounds in the table correspond to the non-private algorithms OLS and Theil-Sen. Both of these non-private algorithms have a convergence rate of $O(\sigma_e \cdot \nonprivconv{p} / \Delta_x \cdot \sqrt{n} )$.
+Looking at the leading constant, we see that Theil-Sen nearly recovers the accuracy of OLS, up to a factor of $\sqrt{\pi/3}$.
+The Theil-Sen bound has the term $\nonprivconv{p/4}$ instead of $\nonprivconv{p/2}$, which comes from the convergence of the U-statistic to a standard normal distribution at a rate of $O(1/\sqrt{n})$ (Theorem~\ref{thm:u-statistic-distribution-berry-esseen}).

-In addition, these bounds offer insight guidance on how should one set the widening parameter $\theta$.
-For a given $n$, let $\tau_n$ be the upper bound on $\tau$ such that the normal quantile approximation is valid.
-(We also allow $\tau_n$ to absorb the term $\nonprivconv{p/4,n}$).
-For fixed $p, \eps, R, \sigma_e, \sigma_x$, and $n$, if we select $\theta$ to minimize the \texttt{DPTheilSenHalf} bound, for example, while satisfying the constraint that $\tau \leq \tau_n$, we have that
+The bounds for \texttt{DPSuffStats} and \texttt{DPTheilSen} have the same constant factors for the highest order term as OLS and Theil-Sen, respectively, but they also contain two main differences from their non-private counterparts.
+First, the DP estimators have constant factor changes in $p$ in the $\nonprivconv{p}$ terms compared to those in the non-private bounds; this comes from the DP estimators taking a union bound over both the sampling and privacy error, which splits up the failure probability $p$ further.
+Note that $\nonprivconv{p} = \Theta(\sqrt{\log(/p)})$ for small $p$, so these constant factor changes in $p$ are not impactful.